 Rainwater fittings

-Repair category 1
+Repair category 2

 Notes There was evidence of vegetation build up in the guttering.

-It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
-It is widely recommended that monitoring of rainwater goods be undertaken
+59 LYTTLETON, EAST KILBRIDE,

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes particularly in periods of heavy rainfall.
+Notes It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.

 Main walls

 Repair category 2

-Notes The rendering is weathered, cracked and stained in appearance.
-There is also some salt staining and weathering to the brickwork.
+Notes The rendered finish is loose and worn in places.
+There was evidence of deterioration to the brickwork and mortar joints consistent with age and type.

-Windows, external doors and joinery

-Repair category 2

-Notes There are no trickle vents fitted to the majority of the windows and there is a crack in the front entrance door.
-The double glazed windows are approximately nineteen years old.
-The original timbers are affected by weathering.
+Windows, external doors and joinery Repair category 2 Notes Some of the window catches were loose and the seals have been breached in some of the double glazed units including the rear French door and bathroom.
+The windows are assumed to be approximately twenty years old.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.
+The external timbers are affected by weathering including the eaves areas.

 External decorations

 Repair category 2

-Notes The paintwork is weathered.
+Notes The paintwork is worn and flaking.

 Conservatories/porches

-Repair category
+Repair category -

-Notes N/a.
+Notes None.

 Communal areas

 Repair category -

-Notes N/a.
+Notes None.

 Garages and permanent outbuildings

 Repair category -

-Notes N/a.
+Notes None.